 INTEGRITY: The San Jacinto College community's trust and confidence in the police department is earned by the integrity of its police officers.
-All San Jacinto College police department officers are expected to conduct themselves in a manner that is fair, ethical, and exhibits a sense of duty and honor for the position entrusted to them.
+All San Jacinto College Police Department officers are expected to conduct themselves in a manner that is fair, ethical, and exhibits a sense of duty and honor for the position entrusted to them.

 JUSTICE: The administration of law and order is based upon the concept of justice for all and the preservation of constitutional rights.
 The fulfillment of that ideal requires a commitment by police officers to protect citizens and to strive to ensure that citizens will be treated with respect, dignity, and fairness.

-SERVICE: As members of the law enforcement profession, San Jacinto College police department recognizes the significance of serving the College community.
-As such, all San Jacinto College police department employees are duty-bound in their commitment to provide excellent services.
+SERVICE: As members of the law enforcement profession, San Jacinto College Police Department personnel recognize the significance of serving the College community.
+As such, all San Jacinto College Police Department employees are duty bound in their commitment to provide excellent service.

 TRUST: The San Jacinto College community has entrusted the police department to exercise its authority with discretion, good judgment, respect, and a commitment to honesty, justice, and diversity.
-Each member of San Jacinto College police department strives to build upon the trust and confidence of the students, staff, faculty, and general public.
+Each member of San Jacinto College Police Department strives to build upon the trust and confidence of the students, staff, faculty, and general public.